CleverCloud/doc.clever-cloud.com/commons/clever-cloud-apis/add-ons-api.md

 There are two faces here:

-* [The add-on provider API](#add-on-provider-api) - The API *you* need to provide and document to allow the Clever Cloud's backend to request provision and deprovision of add-ons.
+* [The add-on provider API](#add-on-provider-api) - The API *you* need to provide and document to allow Clever Cloud's backend to request provision and deprovision of add-ons.

 * [The add-on infos API](#add-on-infos-api) - The API Clever Cloud provides to allow you to get informations about provisioned add-ons and their owners.